missionloyd/predictiveml/README.md

 ## Results
 The trained models are saved as .pkl files in the ./models/ folder.
 The evaluation metrics are saved in the root project directory in results.csv

+## Adaptive Sampling (Temperature Config)
+The temperature parameter in the adaptive_sampling function influences the number of data points selected for both exploration and exploitation during the optimization process.
+It determines the number of data points considered for exploration (random sampling) and exploitation (selecting the best solutions) within each group.
+A higher temperature value increases the number of data points considered for both exploration and exploitation, while a lower temperature value reduces this number.
+Be aware that the actual number of data points available for exploration can be limited if the exploitation step uses most of the data points in a group.

+Please note that once the temperature is lowered, it has a 'sticky' effect.
+The number of results will continue to correlate with the lowest temperature value used unless it is reset.
+If you wish to increase the temperature after lowering it, you will need to reset it to -1 before setting it to your desired higher value to achieve the expected number of results.